revilowaldow/BITC/Sessions/2023/08 13 - Session 7.md

 Intend to use mastiff to scent blood from body

-Silver Company has a dozen warehouses
+Silver Company has at least a dozen warehouses, mostly along the river banks

 Crab intended to go to warehouse near to [[Dyvarran Bridge]]